 Ah, yes – you’re not alone.
 One of the biggest challenges participants talk about on our management training courses is ‘I just don’t know how to say no.’

 Like many people, it sounds as though you want to be a team player and so end up saying yes to every request that comes your way – whatever your own pressing priorities.
-After all, who wants to be seen as the bad guy?
 Sometimes it can feel like saying no to the wrong person at the wrong time will put your position on the line.
 Whatever the reason you, and others like you, end up working 12-hour days to get everything done, feeling overwhelmed and stressed out.
 Not surprisingly work can start to suffer with missed deadlines and poor quality outputs.
 By trying to keep everyone happy, you lose out anyway.

-That said it is, unfortunately, part of everyones job to be interrupted.
+That said for most people, it’s a part of the job to be interrupted.
 We work in collaboration with our teams and the organisation and we can’t just shut ourselves off, however much we wish we could sometimes.

 What we can do, though, is to actively manage these requests.
 There are effective ways of saying ‘No’ that will positively gain you the respect of your colleagues.
 This isn’t about slacking and getting out of work that you should be doing.
 Rather it’s about balancing requests from other people with your own workload and achieving the best outcome.

 Here at =mc as part of our Managing Multiple Priorities programme we specifically talk about five 5 ways of saying ‘No’ without it being seen as aggressive or dismissive.
-You can even use them with your boss.
+You can even use them with your boss – and at home.

 Before deciding which ‘No’ to use, ask yourself three questions: